I’m Jeanne Johnston, and I taught golfers at The Buccaneer Golf Course on St. Croix for many years.

 I started applying what I knew about teaching golf to acting, and discovered how to give actors a clear sense of what they are reaching for as well as ways of knowing if they are working correctly far earlier than they typically find those benchmarks in traditional acting classes.
 I began formally applying these principles in classwork in 2012, and began the Spacious Acting blog in 2013.

 I have been acting for most of my life, performing in community, collegiate, dinner, and regional theater, as well as summer stock.
 Representative acting roles include leads in Vanities, The Miracle Worker, Cat on a Hot Tin Roof, Murder at the Howard Johnson’s, Steel Magnolias, and Woman in Mind, and the one-woman comedy, Bad Dates.
+My most recent acting was in 2019, when I played Lady Bracknell in The Importance of Being Earnest, a performance for which I was nominated for a Perry Award.
+(Lady Bracknell is one of those roles that tends to garner such attention.)

 I received a B.A. in Creative Writing from New York University, writing a play as my senior project.
 I also studied playwriting for two years each with both Susan Charlotte and the Gotham Writers’ Workshop.
+My short play, Happily Ever After, was nominated for a Perry Award in 2016, and Rest in Peace won an Honorable Mention in the Two-Hander Slam this year.
+I am currently at work on an evening of short plays entitled God, Death, and Other Guilt Trips.